AI Try-On Experience for Online Fashion Retail

 Size Inclusivity and the Ethical Dimension

 The conversation around AI try-on cannot ignore questions of representation and bias.
-Several early virtual fitting implementations received criticism for inaccurate or unavailable representations of diverse body types, skin tones, and physical disabilities.
-ASOS and other forward-thinking retailers have made explicit commitments to inclusive AI training data, ensuring that their fitting technologies perform equally well across demographic groups.
+Several early virtual fitting implementations received criticism for inaccurate or unavailable representations of diverse body types, skin tones, and physical disabilities. ecommerce teams and other forward-thinking retailers have made explicit commitments to inclusive AI training data, ensuring that their fitting technologies perform equally well across demographic groups.

 For e-commerce operators, this isn't merely an ethical consideration—it's a business imperative.
-The plus-size market represents over $100 billion in annual spending in the United States alone, and these customers have historically been underserved by virtual fitting technologies.
+The plus-size market represents over a controlled budget billion in annual spending in the United States alone, and these customers have historically been underserved by virtual fitting technologies.
 Implementing inclusive AI try-on that accurately represents diverse bodies positions brands favorably with an underserved but highly engaged consumer segment.
 Building more inclusive retail experiences through thoughtful technology deployment creates both social value and commercial advantage.

-Measuring ROI on Virtual Fitting Investments
+Measuring measurable business impact on Virtual Fitting Investments

 Determining whether AI try-on technology delivers value requires tracking metrics beyond simple adoption rates.
 The most meaningful indicators include return rate changes among customers who use try-on features, average order value differences between users and non-users, and customer lifetime value metrics over extended time periods.
 Gap Inc. has publicly shared that customers using their virtual fitting tools demonstrate higher conversion rates and lower return rates, validating the investment thesis.